-Boundary Conditions Value Molten Salt Inlet Velocity 1.56 m/s (47 GPM) & 3.64 m/s (110 GPM) Molten Salt Outlet Pressure 0 Pa Molten Salt Inlet Temperature 500 °C & 720 °C Tank Body External Wall Convection 5 W/m2-K at 30 °C flow as most of the tank contains a continuous domain of molten salt.
-Error!
-Reference source not found. details the boundary conditions used in the CFD analysis of the circular flow operation of the molten salt tanks.
+Boundary Conditions Value Molten Salt Inlet Velocity 1.56 m/s (47 GPM) & 3.64 m/s (110 GPM) Molten Salt Outlet Pressure 0 Pa Molten Salt Inlet Temperature 500 °C & 720 °C Tank Body External Wall Convection 5 W/m2-K at 30 °C

-All the interfaces between different materials in the model were modeled as coupled walls which matches the temperature of the materials in contact at the interface but does not allow flow through the interface.
-This model allowed for a two-dimensional simulation of circular flow in the molten salt tanks in good approximation of the 3D
+All interfaces between different materials in the model were evaluated as coupled walls which matches the temperature of the materials in contact at the interface but does not allow flow through the interface.
+This model allowed for a 2D simulation of circular flow in the molten salt tanks, which was found to be a good approximation of the 3D flow since most of the tank contains a continuous domain of molten salt.